Vineetha2019/Agile-Sprint-Performance-Dashboard/README.md

 - Support data-driven decision-making
  ##  How to Use
 1. Download the Excel dashboard file from the repository  - [Excel Dashboard](./agile-dashboard.xlsx)
+2. agile-dashboard.xlsx
-2. Open it in Microsoft Excel
+3. Open it in Microsoft Excel
-3. Explore sprint wise metrics and dashboard (Sheet name: Analysis data and Sheet name: Agile Performance Dashboard)
+4. Explore sprint wise metrics and dashboard (Sheet name: Analysis data and Sheet name: Agile Performance Dashboard)
-4. Analyze trends and insights for data driven decision making
+5. Analyze trends and insights for data driven decision making
 ## Future Improvements
 - Integrate this raw data with Power BI and build dashboard
 ## Agile Sprint Performance Dashboard: